|Some of my photos of natural snowflakes have been

 |United States 1st-Class Snowflake Stamps|

-United States Postal Service issued a set of four snowflake stamps on
+United States Postal Service created a set of four snowflake stamps

-These were first-class stamps when they were issued, and over two billion
+These were first-class stamps when they were issued, and about three billion

 were sold during the 2006 Christmas season (that estimate is from my